 All The Down East range of boats had traditional clipper bows and bowsprits.
 The larger models, like Britannia also had ornamental trail boards either side of the bow, that is, except for the boat I bought in 2010.
 I never could find out why she didn't have trail boards like all the others because they certainly enhance the bow of any boat.
 The hull showed no signs they had ever been fitted either, perhaps the original buyer just didn't like them?

-After routing the relief is left proud.
 Before I started to use the router I taped a shop vacuum nozzle near the bit to suck up all the dust.
 Not only did this minimize the dust going all over me and my garage, but it allowed me to see where I was cutting.
-I first began routing out the larger sections between the scroll shapes and also left a raised border all the way round the outer edges.
+I first began routing out the larger sections between the scroll shapes, and also left a raised border all the way round the outer edges.
 It took a complete day to route out the background material, leaving the scroll as a raised relief.
 Then I changed the cutter for a 1/4” inch half round to form a rounded edge on all the square edges left by the plunge bits.
 Next came the hard work, hand sanding all the relief with 120 grit paper to prepare for painting.

 Eventually the piece was ready for a trial fit to the bow, and I again used my dinghy as a work platform.
 This time my wife Kati joined me to hold the board in place while I fastened it.
 It was now pliable enough to conform to the gentle shape of the bow but I had not bent it enough to the sharper rabbet curve.
 I applied more heat and was able to push it into the curve and the exact shape of the beak head.
 I held it with clamps while securing it with screws.
 Suddenly I had quite a fancy looking trail board.

-This was a trial fit before painting.
 PVC is really amazing material, and when I removed the boards for painting they stayed in the exact shape of the hull and beak-head.
 I was so pleased with the result that I bought two more planks and fabricated the starboard board just like the port side, even before I had painted the first.
-Making the second board went much smoother, but by then my wife and I were experienced trail board fabricators weren't we??
+Making the second board went much smoother, because by then my wife and I were experienced trail board fabricators weren't we??

 PAINTING THE BOARDS